 Our resilient and close community took turns to cover the 24/7 security downstairs at the basement where Abbie is staying.
 Upstairs the church and some other organizations set up a little team to cover all doors, but they were mostly white people that unfortunately barely spoke Spanish.
 It was Abbie’s request that she wanted people from her community that she could speak in her language and trust more.

-On those two months that I lived there I had to work closely with Alina Kilpatrick, who is now my boss, and an immigration Lawyer who focuses her work mostly on Asylum cases like Abbie.
-After a while of doing that, I was an interpreter with a few weeks of experience.
-However, I got lucky because I have amazing friends in the community that are truly language justice interpreters with years of experience.
-They trained me, showed me the basics, and tested me so I could understand that I’m not just interpreting words, but also interpreting feelings, memories, stories and so much more with every conversation between Alina and her clients.
+Those three months that I lived there I had the chance to also work closely with Alina Kilpatrick.
+She is an immigration Lawyer who focuses her work mostly on Asylum cases.
+After helping Alina and Abbie so they could communicate, I was an interpreter with a few weeks of experience.
+However, I got lucky because I had amazing friends in the community that are language justice interpreters with years of experience.
+They trained me, showed me the basics, and tested me.
+I had to understand that I’m not just interpreting words, but also interpreting feelings, memories, stories and so much more with every conversation between Alina and her clients.
 I have to understand that this is a serious responsibility for me and the trust that the community is giving me by taking care of their every word I translate.
-We call this language justice interpretation and I still have a hell of a road to learn what that means.
+They call this language justice interpretation and I still have a long road to learn of what that means.

-This is why it is so important for me to keep working as an interpreter so I can truly understand this mess and let more people know how bad it is.
-Most of all to let my people know so they can be prepared with tools to protect themselves.
-Even if this mean taking a huge load.
-This is part of me, that is who I am and who I chose to be.
-Hasta la Victoria siempre!!!
+It's a really important task for me to keep working as an interpreter so I can truly understand this mess that the immigration law in the U.S. is, and let more people know how bad and corrupt it is.
+Most of all, to let my people know so they can be prepared with tools to protect themselves.
+Even if this means taking a huge emotional load.
+This is part of me, that is who I chose to be.